KaiyoFox/KaiyoFox/README.md

   <li>Soon to be Advanced Programming at Zed Fancy School.</li>
 </ul>

-Yes I am lazy and Chatgbt was used to make this because I suck at anything related to this
+Yes I am lazy and Chatgpt was used to make this because I suck at anything related to this